uq-eresearch/oztrack/readme.txt

 Note: it may be necessary to add a repos argument (eg repos="http://cran.cnr.berkeley.edu/") when executing install.packages, but this caused an error when run on CentOS.

+Note: you will need the 'gdal' Red Hat package installed in order to install the 'rgdal' R package (ie run yum install gdal).

 Running Rserve
 --------------------------------------------------------------------------------
 To run Rserve daemon, execute the following from your Linux console: